Skip to content

 Determining your business’s value is more than just calculating a number it’s complex with key factors, that said the basic equation is actually quite simple.
 Read more…

-How long does it take to sell my business?
+How long does it take to sell a business in the UK?

 The timeline varies depending on the complexity of the deal and how ready the business is for sale.
 On average, the process takes around twelve months – sometimes less, sometimes more.